shiokuma000/portfolio/README-en.md

 🌏 Language Switch: [日本語](README.md) | [English](README-en.md)

-※I'm sorry if there are parts that are hard to read because I'm using a translator.
+※Some parts may be hard to read due to translation.
 ---

 ## 👩‍💻 Technologies Used